 Why can content marketing hold its own against the desire for visualization at all?
 Everything seems to revolve around the perfect picture.
 With the generation of readers it is similar to the everyday life: the first impression counts.
 This is definitely the picture for us in digital marketing.
 If the visual aspect is skilfully set, the first click on the article is saved.
 The introduction, however, should make it clear where the picture stops: to maintain the interest that has been aroused.
 In the ideal case the article is read to the end.
 Perfectionism is when the reader can finally be satisfied by the Eye-catcher, the content of the article up to the last line and ... return.
 Only because articles in the language may now be more flexible, it does not mean that there are no high expectations to be met.
 A free writing does not contain a good content.

-The situation is similar with this opinion contribution.
-Freely arranged thoughts with contents interesting to appearing approaches to read on, but do not make any quality article.
-However, as quality defines itself, it is an open question.
-On top of that, I have made a lot of effort not to disperse my "linguistic flexibility" completely over the screen - after all, here we are on a serious blog with quality contributions and not the poetry slam in a grubby Berlin club.
+The situation is similar with this opinion.
+Freely lined up thoughts with content-interesting approaches that seem to tempt you to read on, but do not yet constitute a quality article.
+How quality is defined, however, remains to be seen.
+In addition, I have put a lot of effort into not completely scattering my “linguistic flexibility” on the screen - after all, we are here on a serious blog with quality contributions and not at the poetry slam in a dingy Berlin club.

 More knowledge - PDF download, eCourse on demand or personal advice